mapbox/mapbox-gl-native/README.md

     sudo apt-get install libxi-dev libglu1-mesa-dev x11proto-randr-dev x11proto-xext-dev libxrandr-dev x11proto-xf86vidmode-dev libxxf86vm-dev libxcursor-dev

-Build static dependencies:

-    ./setup-libraries.sh

-This will automatically run configure for you and set the correct paths.
+Then run:

+    make setup

+This downloads all required dependencies, builds them and creates universal libraries that can be used on both OS X and iOS.

-You can then proceed to build the library, tests, or a GLFW app itself.
+You can then proceed to build the library like:

+    make linux

 # Style